VainlyStrain/Vailyn/README.md

 ### How does it work?

 Vailyn operates in 2 phases.
 First, it checks if the vulnerability is present.
-It does so by trying to access /etc/passwd (or an user-specified file), with all of its evasive payloads.
+It does so by trying to access /etc/passwd (or a user-specified file), with all of its evasive payloads.
 Analysing the response, payloads that worked are separated from the others.

 Now, the user can choose freely which payloads to use.
 Only these payloads will be used in the second phase.